reactioncommerce/reaction-docs/public-docs/react-testing.md

 Snapshots are a convenient way to test display components.
 Display components just take in some input and display the data without much interaction with it.

-These tests easily break but on the flip side are easy to update.
+These tests easily break but on the flip-side, are easy to update.
 Every time you change the look of a certain component you can update and commit the snapshot file after confirming that it is what you expect.

 Example snapshot test: